openstack/neutron-lib/doc/source/contributor/contributing.rst

 - If the change to consume the code from neutron-lib is widespread and/or "important", introduce your intentions for the change via the Neutron team `meeting slot <https://wiki.openstack.org/wiki/Network/Meetings>`_ for neutron-lib.
-Subsequently follow-up with an email to openstack-dev list using a subject with ``[neutron] neutron-lib impact`` providing additional details as necessary.
+Subsequently follow-up with an email to openstack-discuss list using a subject with ``[neutron] neutron-lib impact`` providing additional details as necessary.
   Ideally we can identify the main impacted subprojects by `grepping the OpenStack code <http://codesearch.openstack.org/>`_.